HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-26][Active] https://github.com/tree-sitter/tree-sitter - Tree-sitter is a parser generator tool and an incremental parsing library.
 It can build a concrete syntax tree for a source file and efficiently update the syntax tree as the source file is edited.
 [2019-10-25][Active] https://github.com/dtolnay/automod - Pull in every source file in a directory as a module and test them.
 [2019-10-25][Active] https://github.com/buildfoundation/mainframer - Tool for remote builds.
 Sync project to remote machine, execute command, sync back.
+[2019-10-25][Active] https://github.com/watchexec/watchexec - Software development often involves running the same commands over and over.
+Boring! watchexec is a simple, standalone tool that watches a path and runs a command whenever it detects modifications.
+Example use cases: Automatically run unit tests; Run linters/syntax checkers.

 ### contest
 [2019-10-27][Died] https://github.com/petertseng/adventofcode-rs-2015 -